|Nutrition Facts (per serving)|

 This method works as well on nectarines as on peaches and apricots, but the nectarine flavor really shines here.
 It's sure to be a welcome dose of summer sun when the days grow colder and dark.

 1 1/2 pounds sugar

-- 2 tablespoons lemon juice
+2 tablespoons lemon juice

-Wash and dice the nectarines, discarding the pits.
-You do not need to peel the nectarines.
-Weigh out 5 pounds of the fruit.
-Add it to a heavy, non-reactive pot.
-Add a small amount of water to the bottom, and place the pot over medium-high heat.
+Wash and dice nectarines, discarding pits.
+Add to a heavy, non-reactive pot.
+Add a small amount of water to the bottom, and place pot over medium-high heat.

 Bring to a boil, stirring to prevent scorching.
 The fruit will give off quite a bit of liquid.
-Boil for a few minutes, until the fruit begins to look translucent.
-Add the sugar, and stir to blend completely.
+Boil for a few minutes, until fruit begins to look translucent.
+Add sugar, and stir to blend completely.

-Return to a boil, and cook, stirring occasionally, until the jam reaches the set point.
-Add the lemon juice, and stir to combine.
+Return to a boil, and cook, stirring occasionally, until jam reaches the set point.
+Add lemon juice and stir to combine.

-Pack the jam into clean half-pint jars.
+Pack jam into clean half-pint jars.
 Seal and process for 10 minutes in a water bath canner.